suvoganguli/SDCND-Projects/CarND-Advanced-Lane-Lines-P2/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in the cell just after the one titled **Projection Back to Lane Image**.
-The function I created is `draw_line()`.
+The function I created for this is `draw_line()`.

+My current implementation of the function `draw_line()` used to draw the red lines on the video uses the following steps:

+1. Create an empty array corresponding to the top-down image;
+2. Add 255 to the red layer at pixels corresponding to the points in the left and the right polynomial fits;
+3. Project the image back to the front view;
+4. Find pixels in the red layer which are of value > 100 by searching over the set of indices;
+5. Create a wider band of red pixels around the thin lines obtained from Step 5; and
+6. Merge the above image with the original image from the front view;

 Here is an example of my result on a test image:

 ![Projection Back](./output_images/projection_back.png)